Skip to main content

 Ground-level ozone, or “smog,” is caused when reactive organic compounds and oxides of nitrogen get “cooked” in the lower atmosphere by the sun’s ultraviolet rays.
 Ozone created in one part of the Bay Area can easily travel to other parts of the region due to local air currents and become trapped by geographical features like low-lying valleys.

-Ozone can cause coughing and headaches.
-Irritation can extend to the eyes, nose, and throat.
+Ozone can cause coughing, headaches, and eye, nose, and throat irritation.
 Symptoms may last for a few hours after ozone exposure and even become painful.

-This is the amount of air drawn in with a full breath and the speed at which it is exhaled.
+Lung function is based on the amount of air drawn in with a full breath and the speed at which it is exhaled.
 Ozone can make it more difficult to breathe as deeply and quickly as normal.

-When ozone levels are high, more people have asthma attacks that require a doctor’s attention or use of additional medication.
-Ozone also makes people more sensitive to allergens, such as dust mites, pets, and pollen, which are the most common triggers of asthma attacks.
+When ozone levels are high, more people have asthma attacks.
+Ozone makes people more sensitive to allergens, such as dust mites, pets, and pollen, which are the most common triggers of asthma attacks.

-There are also environmental effects of ozone.
+Ozone pollution also has environmental effects of ozone.
 These include:

-Scientists believe that the effects of ground-level ozone on long-lived species – such as trees – add up over many years, so that whole forests or ecosystems can be affected.
+Scientists believe that the impacts of ground-level ozone on long-lived species – such as trees – add up over many years, so that whole forests or ecosystems can be affected.